Wang Ruei

-Wang Ruei (王睿; born 10 August 1993) is a Taiwanese professional footballer who currently plays for Taiwan Football Premier League club Taichung Futuro.
+Wang Ruei (王睿; born 10 August 1993) is a Taiwanese professional footballer who currently plays for Taiwan Football Premier League club Taiwan Steel.

 Career

-Wang Ruei made his international debut for Chinese Taipei in their 2018 FIFA World Cup qualification – AFC First Round first leg loss to Brunei.
+Wang Ruei made his international debut for Chinese Taipei in their 2018 FIFA World Cup qualification – AFC first round first leg loss to Brunei.
 In the return leg, he would go on to score a goal which would help Chinese Taipei to win 2–0, and progress through to the next round 2–1 on aggregate.

 On 27 December 2018, it was announced that Wang would join Hong Kong Premier League side Yuen Long.
 On 12 June 2019, assistant manager Fabio Lopes confirmed that Wang would be retained for the following season.

 On 2 May 2020, Wang announced that his contract with Yuen Long had been terminated.